awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-spend-threshold.md

 1. On the Mobile text messaging \(SMS\) page, next to Text messaging preferences, choose Edit\.

-1. On the Edit text messaging preferences page, under Details, enter your new SMS spend limit for Account spend limit \-
+1. On the Edit text messaging preferences page, under Details, enter your new SMS spend limit for Account spend limit\.
+**Note**

-1. Note: You might receive a warning that the entered value is larger than the default spend limit\.
-You can ignore this
+You might receive a warning that the entered value is larger than the default spend limit\.
+You can ignore this\.

 1. Choose Save changes\.